Phill981/ProtonVPN-betterCLI/README.md

 For more information type 'help' or 'h' in the program.

  !!!CHECK THAT THERE ARE ONLY SERVERS YOU CAN USE WITH YOUR PROTON PLAN!!!
+- The File 'servers.txt' contains only the servers for the FREE plan